Neural Bayes estimators for censored inference with peaks-over-threshold models: Simulation studies

-Table~\ref{tab:sim_vary} presents the marginal test risk estimates for all processes and estimators; we observe little consistency in the type of NBE which minimises the marginal test risk.
-For the IMSP, the marginal tests risk for $\lambda$ and $\kappa$ are minimised by the $\tau$-sequence and $\tau$-fixed NBE, respectively; for the HW process, the marginal test risks for all parameters are minimised by a NBE trained with variable $\tau$ (see Section~\ref{sec:NBE_Vary}).
-The small differences in the marginal test risks across all entries to Table~\ref{tab:sim_vary} suggest that, whilst we are unable to reliably draw conclusions about which NBE is truly optimal for a fixed censoring threshold $\tau$, both $\tau$-random and $\tau$-sequence NBEs perform as good, if only slightly worse, than $\tau$-fixed.
-This has substantial implications for the generalisability of our estimator and highlights its amortized nature; a single estimator can be trained for a general $\tau$, rather than an estimator for every choice of $\tau$, which greatly reduces the computational expense of training.
-To further evidence the efficacy of the new estimators, we illustrate in Figure~\ref{fig:joint_dist3} the joint distribution of parameter estimates from the three NBEs, for three different test parameter sets and true censoring levels; results for three additional test sets are provided in Figure~{A1} of the supplementary material.
-We observe good performance for the NBEs, trained for general $\tau$, across all test parameter sets and censoring levels; the estimates appear generally unbiased as the test parameter estimates are centred on the true parameter set, except in the cases where the true parameter set is close to the boundaries of the prior support (e.g., $\kappa$ close to 0.5); unsurprisingly, the efficacy of the $\tau$-fixed NBE is only comparable with the others when its training $\tau$ is equal (or very close) to the true censoring level (the first column in Figure~\ref{fig:joint_dist3}).
+Table~\ref{tab:sim_vary} presents the marginal test risk estimates for all processes and estimators; these are evaluated for $\tau$ at the $\tau$-fixed level (see above).
+For the IMSP, the marginal tests risk for $\lambda$ and $\kappa$ are minimised by the $\tau$-random and $\tau$-fixed NBE, respectively; for the HW process, the marginal test risks for all parameters are minimised by the NBE trained with $\tau$ varying during training (see Section~\ref{sec:NBE_Vary}).
+Overall, the results in Table~\ref{tab:sim_vary} suggest that the $\tau$-random NBE often performs slightly better than the $\tau$-fixed NBE, although the differences in the marginal test risk are quite small and not always statistically significant.
+Therefore, in practice, both NBEs perform almost equally well.
+This has substantial implications for the generalisability of our estimator and highlights its amortised nature; a single estimator can be trained for a general $\tau$, rather than an estimator for every choice of $\tau$, which greatly reduces the computational expense of training.

+To further evidence the efficacy of the new estimator, we illustrate in Figure~\ref{fig:joint_dist3} the joint distribution of parameter estimates from the two NBEs, for three different test parameter sets and true censoring levels; results for three additional test sets are provided in Figure~\ref{supfig:joint_dist1} of Appendix~\ref{supsec:figs}.
+We observe good performance for $\tau$-random, the NBE trained for general $\tau$, across all test parameter sets and censoring levels; the estimates appear generally unbiased as the test parameter estimates are centred on the true parameter set, except in the cases where the true parameter set is close to the boundaries of the prior support (e.g., $\kappa$ close to 0.5); unsurprisingly, the efficacy of the $\tau$-fixed NBE is only comparable with the $\tau$-random NBE when its training $\tau$ is equal (or very close) to the true censoring level (the first column in Figure~\ref{fig:joint_dist3}).
 The $\tau$-fixed NBE cannot extrapolate to previously unseen censoring levels, and so it should be applied only with the specific $\tau$ used during training.